 New York taxes online sportsbooks at 51%.

 The Empire State is one of five states to watch in 2023 for possible online casino legalization.
-Colorado, Illinois, Indiana, and Iowa are also candidates.
+Other top prospects include Illinois online casinos, as well as the potential for online casinos in Colorado, Indiana and Iowa.

 In New York, that pandemic drought is already happening.
 In 2021, the Empire State received its entire allotment of $12.7 billion in State Fiscal Recovery Funding from the American Rescue Plan, according to a Sept.
 15 report from the Center on Budget and Policy Priorities.
 While New York hasn’t yet spent the entire sum, it’s not slated to receive more.